A flitch beam or a flitched beam is a composite beam used in the construction of houses, decks, and others, they are mainly wood frame structures.

 - The initiation of high-strength engineered lumber that uses modern adhesives and low-cost wood fiber has made the system largely out-of-date.

-- Engineered wood are cut lengthwise and installed similar to saw wood.
+- Engineered wood is cut lengthwise and installed similar to saw wood.

-- Flitch beam are required for shop construction or field bolting.
+- Flitch beams are required for shop construction or field bolting.

-- This is coupled with an enormously increased self-weight of the beam at 11.4 pounds (5.2 kg) for engineered wood to 25.2 pounds (11.4 kg) for a flick beam reduces the feasibility of the system.
+- This is coupled with an enormously increased self-weight of the beam at 11.4 pounds (5.2 kg) for engineered wood to 25.2 pounds (11.4 kg) reduces the feasibility of the system.

 Conclusion: